Regulatory Framework

 Foreign Investment Entry

-There are three main legal sources that define the specific restrictions to foreign investment entry: (i) the 2020 Investment Law and its guiding subordinate regulations; (ii) sectoral laws and regulations; and (iii) the schedule of specific commitments in services under the WTO accession agreement and other international treaties on the investment field, to which Vietnam is a party.
+There are three main legal sources that define the specific restrictions to foreign investment entry: (i) the 2020 Investment Law and its guiding subordinate regulations; (ii) sectoral laws and regulations; and (iii) specific commitments of Vietnam in multilateral and bilateral treaties.

-Under the 2020 Investment Law, major investment conditions for foreign investors are separated into two groups: (1) Business investment conditions which apply to any individual or entity (regardless of whether such entity is foreign-invested or otherwise) engaging in certain conditional business lines; and (2) Market access conditions which foreign investors must satisfy to invest in certain restricted sectors (a list of which the “List of Restricted Sectors”).
+Under the 2020 Investment Law, major investment conditions for foreign investors are separated into two groups: (i) business investment conditions which apply to any investor (regardless of whether such investor is a local individual or entity or a foreign individual or entity) engaging in certain conditional business lines; and (ii) market access conditions which foreign investors must satisfy to invest in certain restricted sectors (the “List of Restricted Sectors”).

-The List of Restricted Sectors comprises (1) the list of industries and trades for which there has not yet been market entry approval; and (2) the list of industries and trades for which market entry is conditional.
-The 2020 Investment Law provides a new approach for market access conditions, what has been called the “negative-list” approach.
+The List of Restricted Sectors comprises: (i) the list of industries and trades for which there has not yet been a market entry for foreign investors; and (ii) the list of industries and trades for which market entry is conditional.
+The 2020 Investment Law provides a new approach to market access conditions, what has been called the “negative-list” approach.
 Particularly, for business sectors which are not included in the List of Restricted Sectors, the market access conditions applicable to foreign investors are the same as those applicable to domestic investors.
 This “negative-list” approach demonstrates efforts made by local authorities that should help resolve the conflicting interpretations of previous laws and create a consistent legal framework for market entry.

 Government Approval and Registration

-In cases where the investors being foreign investors or over-50% FIEs want to set up an enterprise in Vietnam, they must go through the following two steps:
+In cases where the investors being foreign investors or over-50% FIEs want to set up an enterprise in Vietnam, they normally go through the following two steps:

-• First, the investors must apply for an Investment Registration Certificate (“IRC”) which may be granted by the competent authority within 15 days only (or five (5) working days in case of certain strategic or mega projects which have obtained an investment policy as required by the 2020 Investment Law).
-The IRCs would be issued either by the local department of planning and investment (“DPI”) or by the Management Committee if the foreign-invested enterprise is located in a special purpose zone (industrial zone, export processing zone, high-tech zone or economic zone); and
+• First, the investors must apply for an Investment Registration Certificate (“IRC”) which certifies, among other things, the intended investment project of a foreign investor (i.e., setting up a company in Vietnam to own/run a project or provide services, etc.).
+An IRC is issued either by the local department of planning and investment (“DPI”) or by the Management Committee if the foreign-invested enterprise is located in a special purpose zone (industrial zone, export processing zone, high-tech zone or economic zone).
+Statutorily, an IRC would be granted within 15 days.
+Nevertheless, this timeline might be delayed due to the workload of the authority or the complexity of the project; and

 Forms of Investment

-The 2020 Investment Law provides for the following investment forms which are no longer grouped under direct or indirect investment:
+The 2020 Investment Law provides for the following investment forms:

 • to establish an economic organization (“EO”) to implement an investment project;